-Despite its dated references and old-fashioned family dynamics, I Love Lucy remains hilariously entertaining.
+Despite its dated references and old-fashioned family dynamics, this show remains hilariously entertaining.
 Lucille Ball was one of the greatest comic actors of all time and so her physical comedy is timeless.
-Her antics in this pioneering show have made it one of the top sitcoms in TV history.
+Her antics in this pioneering show have made I Love Lucy one of the top sitcoms in TV history.
 If younger viewers can get past the black-and-white presentation, even the littlest kids will enjoy her goofy faces and silly mishaps.

 Families can talk about the difference between families in the 1950s and today.
-What do kids notice was different in the '50s, as demonstrated by the show?
+What do kids notice was different in the '50s, as demonstrated by I Love Lucy?

 How have things changed for the better (or the worse)?
 Specifically, how have the roles of women and minorities changed?
 What changes have parents been most affected by?

 Find more TV shows that help kids build character.

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.